Helen

 Helen is an actor and playwright, originally from Limerick, living in Dublin.
 Awarded Axis Assemble Artist 2022; Pavilion Theatre Studio Residencies in 2022 & 2023 and Mermaid Arts Centre GAP day in 2023/24.
 Helen undertook part-time training at the Gaiety School of Acting, a two year programme of devising & physical theatre with At Large Theatre Company, and regularly attends Blue Rain Coat Winter Academy.

 In March 2025, The New Theatre produced Helen’s play IVY which she also performed.
-Directed by Esosa Ighodaro, critics described the play as “a thought provoking theatrical experience which is poignant, at times comic but at all times absorbing”.
-(No More Workhorse)
+Directed by Esosa Ighodaro, critics described the play as “a thought-provoking theatrical experience which is poignant, at times comic but at all times absorbing….an impressive and beautiful script” (No More Workhorse)

 Selected theatre credits include a highly successful remounting of Stewart Roche’s A CHRISTMAS VISIT at Bewley’s Café Theatre; Holly Furey’s SUCKIN DIESEL, directed by Ursula McGinn, at Dublin Fringe Festival; THE DEVIL HIMSELF (AboutFace Theatre) and THE WAR WOUNDED directed by Mo O’Connell (Dublin International Gay Theatre Festival).